 The property was first inscribed on the World Heritage List in 1982 and has been subsequently expanded several times with a major extension in 1989 and minor boundary modifications in 2010, 2012 and 2013.
 The June 2013 minor boundary modification added approximately 170 000 hectares to the TWWHA including additional areas of tall eucalypt forest.

 Since inscription on the World Heritage List, the TWWHA has been managed under a partnership arrangement between the Australian and Tasmanian Governments which ensures the protection of its outstanding natural and cultural heritage.
-Day-to-day management of the area is the responsibility of the Tasmanian Parks and Wildlife Service in the Department of Primary Industries, Parks, Water and Environment (DPIPWE), although some smaller areas are managed by other entities, for example Hydro Tasmania.
-Currently, the majority of the area is managed in accord with the Tasmanian Wilderness World Heritage Area Management Plan 1999 (Plan).
-This Plan is a revision of, and replaced the Tasmanian Wilderness World Heritage Area Management Plan 1992.
-The Plan is now outdated and does not cover the extensions made to the TWWHA in 2012 and 2013.
-The Tasmanian Government, supported by the Commonwealth Government, has committed to the development of a contemporary management plan for the TWWHA.
+The TWWHA is comprised predominantly of reserves managed by the Tasmanian Parks and Wildlife Service in the Department of Primary Industries, Parks, Water and Environment (DPIPWE), although some smaller areas are managed by other entities, for example Hydro Tasmania.
+The majority of the area has previously been managed in accordance with the Tasmanian Wilderness World Heritage Area Management Plan 1999.
+The plan was outdated and did not cover the extensions made to the TWWHA in 2012 and 2013.
+In 2013 the Tasmanian Government, supported by the Commonwealth Government, committed to the development of a contemporary management plan for the TWWHA.

-A Project Team within DPIPWE has been established to oversee the formulation of the new management plan.
+A Project Team within DPIPWE was established to oversee the formulation of the new management plan.

 - the public representations;

 - the Director’s Report;

 - the TPC report;